PavanRangani/docs/docs/prd/family/families.md

 ## Download as Excel

+### UX Rule

 - Allows to download all details of `Families/Teams` as Excel.
 - Excel file name pattern: `families-teams-{date in mm-dd-yyyy format}.xlsx`.
   - for e.g. when user download excel of `Families/Teams` on 30th October, 2020, downloaded file name will be `families-teams-10-30-2020.xlsx`.
+- Show family records in the alphabetical order of family name.
+Do not show group by Primary, Team Member and Not Associated.
+- If multiple users are added to a role, all those users in a single shell are shown in a new line and separated by commas(,).

+### UI Rule

+Mockup //TODO